EB-5 Program Investment Fundamentals

 Direct jobs are actual positions created by the project itself and filled by qualified U.S. workers.
-In order to meet the requirements of the EB-5 Program, these job positions must be considered full time—35 hours or more per week.
-Part time positions cannot be counted toward job creation, even if the total number of hours is equivalent to that of a full-time position.
+To meet the requirements of the EB-5 program, these job positions must be considered full time—35 hours or more per week.
+Part-time positions cannot be counted toward job creation, even if the total number of hours is equivalent to that of a full-time position.
 Job sharing arrangements, however, are permitted.
 In such cases, qualified employees divide the hours of a full-time position.

 Unlike direct jobs, indirect jobs are not created by the EB-5 project itself; instead, they are created as a result of the economic impact of the project.
 As the invested capital is spent on goods and services to support the project, indirect jobs are created.